xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 A collection of packages is a repository.
 Official repositories are described [here](https://docs.voidlinux.org/xbps/repositories/index.html).

-A repository is characterised by it's `repodata` file.
+A repository is characterised by its `repodata` file.
 It is named `<architecture>-repodata`.
 Repodata files are saved to `/var/db/xbps/` locally.
 They contain metadata for all packages in the repository.